pdxparrot/assets/SETUP.md

         * Alignment: Middle Center
         * Child Controls Width / Height
         * No Child Force Expand
-      * Add a Text - TextMeshPro (Pause) under the container
+      * Add a UIObject component to the container
-        * Text: "Pause"
+        * Id: pause_menu_buttons
-        * Center the text
-        * Disable Raycast Target
-      * Add a Button - TextMeshPro (Settings) under the container
+      * Add the MenuButton under the container (Settings) if desired
-        * Normal Color: (255, 0, 255, 255)
-        * Highlight Color: (0, 255, 0, 255)
+        * Text: "Settings"
         * Add an On Click handler that calls the PauseMenu OnSettings method
+      * Add the MenuButton under the container (Resume)
+        * Text: "Resume"
+        * Add an On Click handler that calls the PauseMenu OnResume method
+      * Add the MenuButton under the container (Main Menu)
+        * Text: "Main Menu"
-        * Add a Button Helper to the button
+        * Add an On Click handler that calls the PauseMenu OnExitMainMenu method
-        * Add a Layout Element to the Button
+      * Add the MenuButton under the container (Quit)
-          * Preferred Width: 200
-          * Preferred Height: 50
-        * Text: "Settings"
+        * Text: "Quit"
+        * Add an On Click handler that calls the PauseMenu OnQuitGame method
+    * Set the Main Menu Initial Selection to the Settings Button if used, otherwise set it to the Resume button
-          * Center the text
+* Attach the PauseMenu prefab to the GameUIManager Prefab

-          * Disable Raycast Target
+### Settings (optional)

-        * Add a Panel (Settings) under the Canvas
+* Add a Panel under the Canvas (Settings)
   * Remove the Image component
   * Add the Settings Menu component to the panel
     * Set Owner to the Menu object
     * Set the Settings Panel on the Settings Menu
   * Add an empty GameObject under the Panel (Container)
     * Stretch the container
-              * **TODO:** do an actual settings menu
     * Add a Vertical Layout Group
       * Spacing: 0
       * Alignment: Upper Center
       * Child Controls Width / Height
       * No Child Force Expand
     * Add a Text - Text Mesh Pro under the container
       * Text: "Settings"
         * Center the text
         * Disable Raycast Target
-              * Duplicate the Settings Button (Back)
+    * Add the MenuButton under the container (Start)
+      * Text: "Back"
-                * Set the On Click handler to the SettingsMenu OnBack method
+      * Add an On Click handler that calls the SettingsMenu OnBack method
-                * Set the Text to "Back"
     * Set the Back button as the Initial Selection of the Settings Menu

-      * Duplicate the Settings Button (Resume)
-        * Set the On Click handler to the PauseMenu OnResume method
-        * Set the Text to "Resume"
+# Game States

+## MainGameState

+* Create a new MainGameState script that overrides the Game MainGameState
-      * Duplicate the Settings Button (Main Menu)
+  * Implement the required interface
-        * Set the On Click handler to the PauseMenu OnExitMainMenu method
-        * Set the Text to "Main Menu"
+* Create an empty Prefab and add the MainGameState component to it
-      * Duplicate the Settings Button (Quit)
+* **TODO:** set the intial scene name
-        * Set the On Click handler to the PauseMenu OnQuitGame method
+* Attach to the GameData

+## GameOverState

+* Create a new GameOverState script that overrides the Game GameOverState
+  * Implement the required interface
-        * Set the Text to "Quit"
+* Create an empty Prefab and add the GameOverState component to it
+* **TODO:** game over menu
-    * Set the Main Menu Initial Selection to the Settings Button
+* Attach to the MainGameState
-* Attach the PauseMenu prefab to the GameUIManager Prefab
+* Attach to the SceneTester

 # Player